frntc/Sidekick64/README.md

 When using the RPi Zero 2 you need to overclock the SoC to 1.2 GHz or 1.3 GHz (see SD:config.txt).
 The RPi 3A+/3B+ can run at the same frequencies when being used with a C64/C128 (i.e. without overclocking).
 For the C16/+4 the software is currently tested with the 3A+/3B+ only and also requires a little bit of overclocking.
+The VIC20 version requires some overclocking on the Zero 2, the 3A+/3B+ run quite relaxed.
 Although I never experienced any problems with it, please be aware that overclocking may void warranty.